 Large Sanctuary or Auditorium Pianos

-If the piano is to be used as a solo instrument or to accompany vocalists in a large space, I recommend nothing smaller than a 6' grand of Intermediate or Performance Grade.
+If the piano is to be used as a solo instrument or to accompany vocalists in a large space, I recommend nothing smaller than a 6' grand of Performance Grade or Professional-level Consumer Grade.
 (For definitions of these terms, see "A Map of the Market for New Pianos," elsewhere in Piano Buyer.)
 If you also expect it to serve for professional piano recitals, recording, or chamber music, you'll need a grand of 7' to 9'.
 If you choose a vertical piano for your main performance space, you'll need an upright at least 50" tall for adequate projection of sound to the rear of the hall.
 But be aware that the choice of a vertical eliminates the use of the space for serious piano recitals or chamber music.
 Institutions that have a great acoustic environment and a professional piano have become well known as recording venues.
 If this describes your hall, you might consider what needs your community has in this regard; your building could generate some income from its use as a recording space.

 Choir Rooms and Rehearsal Spaces